 School 86 is a landmark within the neighborhood.
 First constructed in late 1930s, and then expanded in 1950, the brick building is an example of the Federal style of architecture, and it was the site of a diverse and successful school in a neighborhood which was at the forefront of the integration movement in the 1950s and 1960s.
 So much at the forefront that the court in the integration litigation against Indianapolis Public Schools specifically cited to School 86 as not needing the court’s action to implement integration because it was already integrated due to the diverse nature of the neighborhood where it sat (again, read the blog post above where all of this is covered).
 Additionally, a large number of School 86’s alumni are still in the Indianapolis area, with many still residing in Butler-Tarkington, and in other neighborhoods around Indianapolis, a testament to the ‘neighborhood school’ status School 86 had earned when it was operating.

 I’m not an expert on historic preservation, nor am I naïve to the obvious challenges.
 Preserving an old building takes time, money, probably more money, and an underlying desire to put forth the effort to preserve the building and its history.
 Older buildings can be difficult to renovate, especially for conversion to other uses.
 The easy way to deal with a historic structure is to simply demolish it.
 It’s no secret that it is easier to destroy than to build, an unfortunate truth which has played out many times in Indianapolis, and other cities.
-But school 86’s geographically conspicuous position within the neighborhood, its somewhat unique all-brick construction, and its prominence as a community institution, demand that it be preserved.
+But school 86’s geographically conspicuous position within the neighborhood, its classic all-brick construction, and its prominence as a community institution, demand that it be preserved.
 As noted on the Indiana Landmarks ‘About’ page, their preservation efforts are partly to “reconnect people to heritage,” and that saving buildings “heighten our sense of place and connect us through the generations.
 They help us remember what’s important in our lives.”

 Indiana Landmarks is not involved with this property, but their rationale for preserving buildings is still sensible and acutely applicable to School 86, and its preservation.
 And I believe that a genuine, serious, and most of all public, effort should be made to do so.
 There is no shortage of old buildings, including those much older than School 86, which have been renovated to continue with their original use, or adapted for other uses.
 Churches and, coincidently enough, old schools are often the focus of such projects.
 On the near eastside of Indianapolis School 97, built in 1936 (around the same time as School 86) was on the Indiana Landmarks 10 Most Endangered List, before it was redeveloped with the help of Indiana Landmarks for residential use.
 Unfortunately, other former school buildings, like the old School 43 building in Butler-Tarkington, have met the wrecking ball.